Table of contents

 4. Continue with the remaining steps to sign the kernel boot image.

-5. Verify that the key is listed in the builtin_trusted_keys keyring:
+5. Execute the following command to verify that the key is listed in the builtin_trusted_keys keyring:

 sudo keyctl show %:.builtin_trusted_keys | grep 'Trend'